-The Partnership is exposed to credit risk in its cash and royalties and advances receivable from related parties.
+The Partnership is exposed to credit risk in its cash and royalties and amounts due from related parties.
 The maximum exposure to credit risk is the full carrying value of the financial instruments.
-The Partnership minimizes the credit risk of cash by depositing funds with reputable financial institutions and minimizes the credit risk of its royalties and advances receivable from related parties by managing and analyzing the cash flow of these related parties through the preparation of budgets and forecasts of these related parties.
-As at December 31, 2016, the royalties and advances receivable from related parties are not past due.
+The Partnership minimizes the credit risk of cash by depositing funds with reputable financial institutions and minimizes the credit risk of its royalties and amounts due from related parties by managing and analyzing the cash flow of these related parties through the preparation of budgets and forecasts.
+As at December 31, 2017, the royalties and amounts due from related parties are not past due.